A New Continuum Formulation for Materials--Part I. The Equations of Motion for a Single-Component Fluid: Summary of the -Formulation

 with constitutive equations (\ref{ce12})-(\ref{ce14}),

-where the transport coefficients, $d_{M}$, $k_{M}$, $\zeta$, $\eta$, $k_{U} $, and $d_{U}$\ are assumed to satisfy (\ref{ce16}), (\ref{ce19}), and (\ref{ce20}). \ In the next section, I introduce a simple diffusion transport model, which yields equations for all six transport coefficients that depend on only one diffusion coefficient. \ The $\overline{M}$-formulation may be shown to satisfy Galilean invariance and the conservation of angular momentum. \ Furthermore, the constitutive laws each satisfy the principle of objectivity required for material frame indifference. \ That is to say, all of the fluxes in (\ref{smf2}) transform in the expected way under time-dependent rigid body translation and rotation.
+where the transport coefficients, $d_{M}$, $k_{M}$, and $d_{U}$,\ are assumed to satisfy (\ref{ce16}). \ The $\overline{M}$-formulation may be shown to obey Galilean invariance and the conservation of angular momentum. \ Furthermore, the constitutive laws each satisfy the principle of objectivity required for material frame indifference. \ That is to say, all of the fluxes in (\ref{smf2}) transform in the expected way under time-dependent rigid body translation and rotation.

 Using the notation from \S \ref{secnt}, the Navier-Stokes-Fourier formulation may be written as

 with constitutive equations,